, Answering FAQ'sTurboTax Employee

 - Payments to a physician, physicians' corporation or other supplier of health and medical services, issued mainly by medical assistance programs or health and accident insurance plans;

 - Payments to fishing boat crew members coming from sale of catch;

 - Crop insurance proceeds.

 The income on a 1099-MISC should always be reported.
-Where you enter it in TurboTax will depend upon what it's for.
-TurboTax will guide you to the correct place for entering each type of income.
+Where you enter it in TurboTax depends upon what it's for.
+TurboTax guides you to the correct place for entering each type of income.

 - Form 1099-MISC, Miscellaneous Income

 - What is Non-employee Compensation Income (Box 7 on my 1099-MISC)?

 - Do I need any other information before entering my 1099-MISC?

 - Which TurboTax editions Support 1099-MISC Expenses on Schedule C?